MerlinsLair/merlin/x/incentives/README.md

 - Non perpetual ones get removed from active queue after the the distribution period finish but perpetual ones persist.
 - For non perpetual ones, they distribute the tokens equally per epoch during the `gauge` is in the active period.
-- For perpetual ones, it distribute all the tokens at a single time and somewhere else put the tokens regularly to distribute the tokens, it's mainly used to distribute minted OSMO tokens to LP token stakers.
+- For perpetual ones, it distribute all the tokens at a single time and somewhere else put the tokens regularly to distribute the tokens, it's mainly used to distribute minted MER tokens to LP token stakers.

 ## Contents